Skip to content

 NATURAL (dry)

-This is the traditional method, also called "natural coffee" or "natural coffee" because the cherries remain whole.
+This is the traditional method, also called “plain coffee” or “natural coffee” because the cherries remain whole.

 • Where is it used?

-In countries where the dry season is well marked: Brazil, Ethiopia, Panama, Costa Rica.
+In countries where the dry season is well defined: Brazil, Ethiopia, Panama, Costa Rica.

 • What is the principle?
-The cherries are spread out in a layer that should ideally be the thickness of 2 cherries.
-This can be on a concrete floor, or on raised African beds.
-They must be turned regularly in order to have a uniform fermentation of the cherries.
-They are covered at night to protect them from humidity.
-The moisture content of the cherries, during this process, decreases from 70% to 15-30% during the drying process, and then to 10-12%, which is an ideal level for a good conservation of the beans.
+The cherries are spread in a layer that should ideally be the thickness of two cherries.
+This can be on a concrete floor or on raised African beds.
+They must be turned regularly to ensure uniform fermentation.
+They are covered at night to protect them from moisture.
+The moisture content of the cherries, during this process, drops from 70% to 15-30% during drying, then to 10-12%, which is an ideal level for good preservation of the grains.

 Drying on raised African beds.
 Source: black-coffee.fr

 • What are the results on coffee?
-The result will be intense fruit aromas and full-bodied coffee.
+This will give off intense fruit aromas and the coffee will have body.

 WASHED (wet)

 This process was developed by Dutch coffee growers in the 17th century on the island of Java.
-Natural drying was impossible because of the high humidity and heavy rainfall.
+Natural drying was impossible due to high humidity and heavy rainfall.

-The beans are regularly stirred for a homogeneous fermentation.
+The grains are stirred regularly for even fermentation.
 Source: javry.com

 • Where is it used?